 Restructuring and other charges were \$27.4 million during fiscal 2022, as compared to \$9.2 million during fiscal 2021.
 Restructuring and other charges during fiscal 2022 primarily related to 1MPACT including \$17.4 million of third-party consulting costs, as well as \$9.2 million of severance costs associated with the elimination of approximately 135 positions across manufacturing, SG&A and R&D based on ongoing talent and workforce optimization efforts.
-In addition, fiscal 2021, the Company incurred \$9.2 million of restructuring and other charges.
-Restructuring and other charges primarily related to \$4.8 million related to severance costs associated with the elimination of approximately 135 positions across for facilities optimization efforts associated with 1MPACT, including \$0.5 million related to lease asset impairment.
+In addition, fiscal 2022 includes \$0.8 million of costs for facilities optimization efforts associated with 1MPACT, including \$0.5 million related to lease asset impairment.
 During fiscal 2021, the Company incurred \$9.2 million of restructuring and other charges.
 Restructuring and other charges primarily related to \$4.8 million related to severance costs associated with the elimination of approximately 90 positions throughout the period, across manufacturing, SG&A and R&D. These charges are related to changing market and business conditions as well as talent shifts and resource redundancy from the Company's internal reorganization that was completed during fiscal 2021.
 The remaining \$4.5 million of restructuring and other charges related to third-party consulting costs related to 1MPACT, which was initiated in the fourth quarter of fiscal 2021.